mattlukac/IPDESA/README.md

 produced by the network, thereby training the network to learn `theta`.

 ## Adjoint Poisson's Equation Gradient Descent Usage
-See the `adjoint_PDE.ipynb` for a thorough demonstration.
+See `adjoint_PDE.html` for a thorough demonstration.

 ## Supervised Encoding Usage
 **Requirements:** Tensorflow 2.2 and scikit-learn 0.23.1